berdakh/berdakh.github.io/_pages/teaching_statement.md

 My role as an educator is to design environments where students actively build understanding, solve meaningful problems, and grow into confident engineers and researchers.

-My teaching is grounded in over a decade of instruction, active research in machine learning and neural engineering, and a strong technical foundation spanning signal processing, control systems, digital design, and biomedical engineering.
+My teaching is grounded in over a decade of instruction, active research in machine learning and neural engineering, and a strong technical foundation spanning signal processing, digital design, and biomedical engineering.

 ---